Living Healthy with Diabetes

 Regular physical activity

 For good health, healthy adults need at least 150 minutes per week of moderate-intensity aerobic physical activity or 75 minutes per week of vigorous-intensity aerobic activity, or an equivalent combination of both.
 For example, you can meet the recommendation by walking briskly 30 minutes twice during the week and then jogging 20 minutes on two other days.
-Moderate-intensity aerobic activity is generally equivalent to a brisk walk that raises your heart rate.
+A brisk walk that raises your heart rate is an example of a moderate-intensity aerobic.

 Work with your health care team to customize a plan for you to get moving and get resources about getting active from the American Heart Association.